TreasureIslandMC/PlayerShops/README.md

 * /ps convert <mysql/file> - Converts to a database type

 ## Permissions
-* playershops.size.1 - Player with a 1 row inventory shop (default)
+* playershops.size.1 - Player with a 1-row inventory shop (default)
-* playershops.size.2 - Player with a 2 row inventory shop
+* playershops.size.2 - Player with a 2-row inventory shop
-* playershops.size.3 - Player with a 3 row inventory shop
+* playershops.size.3 - Player with a 3-row inventory shop
-* playershops.size.4 - Player with a 4 row inventory shop
+* playershops.size.4 - Player with a 4-row inventory shop
-* playershops.size.5 - Player with a 5 row inventory shop
+* playershops.size.5 - Player with a 5-row inventory shop
-* playershops.size.6 - Player with a 6 row inventory shop
+* playershops.size.6 - Player with a 6-row inventory shop
 * playershops.shop - Access to /ps shop
 * playershops.clean - Access to /ps clean
 * playershops.search - Access to /ps search